JuliaBerry/juliaberry.github.io/compile.md

 ```

 ### Swap File
 The standard, out of the box swap file configuration is not sufficient.
-The swap file is configured for only 100Mbs, which
+The swap file is configured for only 100MB, which
-the compile will go through very fast.
+the compiler will go through very fast.

 You can increase the size of the swap file by editing */etc/dphys-swapfile* as sudo/root.
 Below are the recommended values: